Wild Brownsea

 What has the Wild Brownsea project achieved?

-Originally planned as a three-year project starting in 2019, the pandemic disrupted the schedule and so the programme was finally completed in 2023.
+Originally planned as a three-year project starting in 2019, the pandemic disrupted the schedule and so the funded project was finally completed in 2023.
 Our volunteers and wardens achieved a huge amount despite the challenges of lockdowns.
 The works have included:

 • Removal of the old, broken, narrow boardwalk replacing it with a new, more accessible and safer one.